 Food served at mall food courts is one low-cost option.
 In Deira and Old Dubai, there are many Indian restaurants, street food stalls, and bakeries where you can pick something up for less than $10.

-Try to do your research as to what eateries are around the neighborhoods that you are going to be spending time in advance so that you don’t wind up spending $40 on a bad burger or something as an impromptu choice.
+Try to do your research as to what eateries are around the neighborhoods where you are going to be spending time in advance so that you don’t wind up spending $40 on a bad burger or something as an impromptu choice.
 The best cafes in Dubai are not always the ones with the highest price tags.

 If you opt to stay self-catered in Dubai such as by staying at an Airbnb apartment, you can drastically reduce your food budget.
 International supermarket chains such as Carrefour have branches around Dubai.

-Alcohol and Drinking in Dubai
+Alcohol and drinking in Dubai